 The public information office operates on a compressed work scheduled and is open to the public nine days every two weeks, 8 a.m. to 5 p.m. daily, with every other Monday designated as the office closure day.
-You can reach the public information officer by phone at (619) 699-1950, by email at pio@sandag.org, or by visiting SANDAG at 401 B Street, Suite 800, San Diego, CA 92101.
+You can reach the public information officer by phone at (619) 699-1950, by email at pio@sandag.org.
+Following guidance from public health authorities, SANDAG offices at 401 B Street, Suite 800, San Diego, CA 92101 are closed to the public.
 View a calendar of office closures.